Best Things To Do At Ground Zero In New York City

 • Where is it: In Lower Manhattan, next to Wall Street.

-• How to get there: By public transport you can take the Broadway - Fulton St underground (lines 4 and 5) or Cortlandt Street - World Trade Center (lines N and R); or the M05 and M20 bus.
+• How to get there: By public transport you can take the Broadway - Fulton St underground (lines 4 and 5) or the Cortlandt Street - World Trade Center underground (lines N and R); or the M05 and M20 bus.

 Book a tour of Ground Zero